CodeNinja-Z/Payroll/README.md

 # Some Things To Be Proud Of
 When working on this coding challenge, I focused more on the back-end performance.
 1. Database structure design.
 Though this is a simple application to import and convert uploaded .csv files.
 I do my best to optimize its performance, starting from the database storage.
-  * When uploading .csv files, I calculate the amount of salary based on the data read from the file and then save the data into report table and pay stub table separately.
+  * When uploading .csv files, I calculate the amount of salary based on the data read from the file and then save the data into report tables and pay stub tables separately.
   * Report table only stores the report_id to determine if a report with same report_id was uploaded.
-  * Each pay stub record will be created if the employee_id and pay_period are both not existed, and later if a new record (row in .csv file) has the same employee_id and within the samw pay_period, the amount_paid will be calculated and the existing pay stub record will be updated.
+  * Each pay stub record will be created if the employee_id and pay_period are both not existed, and later if a new record (row in .csv file) has the same employee_id and within the same pay period, the amount_paid will be calculated and the existing pay stub record will be updated.
 So there will be no new record created.
   * With such implementation, the amount of database records is reduced and the size of database is reduced as well.
-The speed increases when making querying from controller.
+The speed increases when making query from controller.

 2. All model methods, controller actions, helper methods and features are tested with RSpec and Capybara.
 The quality of code is ensured.